Abinadi and King Noah

 Because of their anger, those who are sinning may try to make it appear as if the person who is calling them to repentance is in the wrong or at fault.
-King Noah became angry and tried to make Abinadi seem like a self-righteous person trying to cause contentions.
+King Noah became angry and tried to make Abinadi seem like a self-righteous person trying to cause contention.

-• When we are told to repent and improve some area of our life how does the Lord want us to respond?
+• When we are told to repent and improve some area of our life, how does the Lord want us to respond?
 He wants us to be humble and teachable.

 King Noah sent his men to get Abinadi so he could kill him, but they could not find him.
 After two years Abinadi came back among the people.